Microsoft promises to show off new Xbox hardware during Gamescom

 Other Gamescom highlights include the return of Xbox FanFest, which takes place on the Rhein River on August 23.
 The Xbox Official Gear Shop will make its European debut as well to sell apparel and collectibles based on the Xbox brand and popular franchises including Halo, Gears of War, and loads more.

-If you’re thinking Microsoft’s reference to “all-new Xbox hardware” refers to the company’s next-generation console code-named Scarlett, a reveal is highly unlikely.
-The Xbox One X made its debut in November 2017, thus if a new console-type device is making a debut next month, you will likely see a refined Xbox One X “Slim” version at a possible reduced price.
-The next-generation Scarlett model isn’t expected to arrive until the end of 2020.
+Originally Microsoft’s blog stated the company would show “all-new Xbox hardware” but the company later revised the text to read as “new Xbox One bundles” instead.
+Was the original entry merely a bad description of what’s to come, and was revised to be more precise?
+Or did Microsoft decide to pull whatever new hardware it planned to showcase during the show?
+We’ll never know.

-According to a recent report, Scarlett describes a family of products, not just a single next-generation console.
-That umbrella term likely refers to the next console, compatible controllers, headsets, and more.
-What is not clear is whether Scarlett refers to updated hardware as seen with the move from Xbox One to Xbox One X, or a completely new design that’s still backward-compatible.
+Based on the original blog, we presumed Microsoft would reveal a refined Xbox One X “Slim” version at a possible reduced price.
+The Xbox One X made its debut in November 2017, making an entirely new next-generation console reveal highly unlikely next month.The next-generation console, code-named Scarlett, isn’t expected to arrive until the end of 2020.

-Microsoft had a huge presentation prior to E3 2018 in June, showcasing 50 games and 20 exclusives, such as Halo Infinite, Gears 5, Ori and the Will of the Wisps, Metro Exodus, Kingdom Hearts III, Battlefield V, Forza Horizon 4, and loads more.
+Regardless, Microsoft apparently doesn’t have any plans to reveal new hardware next month.
+The company had a huge presentation prior to E3 2018 in June, showcasing 50 games and 20 exclusives, such as Halo Infinite, Gears 5, Ori and the Will of the Wisps, Metro Exodus, Kingdom Hearts III, Battlefield V, Forza Horizon 4, and loads more.
 You can see the full list right here.

 If you’re in the Cologne area and want to attend Gamescom, here are the show times: